• Skip to primary navigation

 • Simmer sauerkraut: Cover and cook for 20 minutes, stirring occasionally.

-• Cook: Nestle the brats into the cabbage, cover, and cook until the brats are done about 10-15 minutes.
-Check with a meat thermometer (internal temperature 71 degrees Celsius/ 160 degrees Fahrenheit) or by cutting one sausage in the middle, it should not be pink anymore
+• Cook: Nestle the brats into the cabbage, cover, and cook until the brats are done, about 10-15 minutes.
+Check with a meat thermometer (internal temperature160ยฐF/ 71ยฐC) or by cutting one sausage in the middle; it should not be pink anymore

 Notes

-1. Either fresh (homemade or from the butchers), from a can, jar, or bag.
+1. Sauerkraut: Either fresh (homemade or from the butchers), from a can, jar, or bag.
 Search for a German product for genuine taste and texture.
-I recommend Mildessa/Hengstenberg.
-(Amazon affiliate links, but I am not getting paid for recommending the products).
+I recommend Mildessa/Hengstenberg. (the Amazon affiliate link opens in a new tab).

 2. Sub beer with white wine, apple cider, chicken or beef stock, or apple juice.